Sun & Sea

 Produced by E-WERK Luckenwalde

 Sun & Sea is an opera by Lithuanian artists Rugilė Barzdžiukaitė, Vaiva Grainytė and Lina Lapelytė, set on an indoor beach filled with parasols, holidaymakers, dogs and children.
 In their songs, performers warn of climate change and impending ecological disasters.
-The work was awarded the Golden Lion at the Venice Biennale 2019 and will be presented in the empty Bauhaus Stadtbad - complete with 100% CO2-neutral Kunststrom electricity, heat and light!
+The work was awarded the Golden Lion at the Venice Biennale 2019 and was presented in the empty Bauhaus Stadtbad Luckenwalde in July 2021 - complete with 100% CO2-neutral Kunststrom electricity, heat and light!

-E-WERK will power the performance and building with 100% CO2 neutral energy generated through a wood gasification technology on site at E-WERK Luckenwalde.
-For the first time the performers will be heated to a comfortable temperature with a self build and recycled underfloor heating in the sand.
-The waste heat from E-WERK will transport heated water to the Stadtbad through a heat resistant fireguards hose, resulting in a specially engineered underfloor heating system for the sand.
-No further heating system with fossil fuels will be necessary.
+E-WERK powered the performance with 100% CO2 neutral energy generated through a wood gasification technology on site at E-WERK Luckenwalde.
+For the first time the performers were heated to a comfortable temperature with a self build and recycled underfloor heating in the sand.
+The waste heat from E-WERK warmed water which was transported to the Stadtbad through a heat resistant fireguards hose, resulting in a specially engineered underfloor heating system beneath the sand.
+No further heating system with fossil fuels was necessary.

 "Imagine a beach—you within it, or better: watching from above—the burning sun, sunscreen, bright bathing suits, sweaty palms and legs.
 Tired limbs sprawled lazily across a mosaic of towels.
 Imagine the occasional squeal of children, laughter, the sound of an ice cream van in the distance.
 The musical rhythm of waves on the surf, a soothing sound (on this particular beach, not elsewhere).
 The crinkling of plastic bags whirling in the air.
 Their silent floating, jellyfish-like, below the waterline.
 The rumble of a volcano, or of an airplane, or a speedboat.
 Then a chorus of songs: everyday songs, songs of worry and of boredom, songs of almost nothing."
 Lucia Pietroiusti, 2019